Topics Map > Critical Thinking

 • To help students develop their skills in organizing information based on a given set of critical defining features,

-• To assess how well students can distinguish between apparently similar concepts, or
+• To assess how well students can distinguish between apparently similar concepts or

 What students will need

-• No special requirements for this approach.
+• There are no special requirements for this approach.

 Workflow